This guide takes the user through their personal ‘User Details’ as found in the ‘My Profile’ area of iPassport.

 In requesting leave, the user needs to select the period of leave to be taken from the ‘Start’ field.
 The field is defaulted to use the whole day (All Day), and then select the start date for leave.
 Once this has been completed select the ‘End’ date for the leave, if booking one day then the end date would be the same as the start date.

 iPassport will not detect shift patterns, so if booking leave that encompasses a weekend (e.g. Friday to Monday) the user would be booking two days off (the Friday and Monday) but iPassport would automatically take four days from the allowance.
-As such, the user would need to add 2 to the ‘Number of days to exclude’ field.
+As such, the user would need to add “2” to the ‘Time to exclude from leave’ field.
 This would tell iPassport that two days should not be deducted from the allowance.

 The ‘Leave Type’ field is required when requesting leave; this simply informs the approver in what capacity the leave is to be used for. iPassport permits each organisation to implement their own requirements for leave types (multiple leave types are not a requirement).
 This field can be used in conjunction with the ‘Do not take leave from entitlement’ box, which when checked, tells the approver of the leave that the user does not wish to have the period removed from their normal leave (or holiday) entitlement.
 The use of this field may be governed by the organisational leave policy, which may allow leave for training days or bereavement days to be taken without affecting the user’s leave.
 Selecting this field does not mean the leave has been automatically approved.
 It can still be rejected.
 If this were the case the user would still be able to re-submit their leave request and take days from their entitlement.

 Adding a ‘Description’ is not required in the system, this simply provides the approver with additional details for the leave.

 When the details have been completed, click the Save Leave Request button in the lower right corner, which will generate an email sent to the approver.